cram2/pycram/doc/source/installation.rst

 First, `install PyCharm Professional <https://www.jetbrains.com/help/pycharm/installation-guide.html#standalone>`_.

 Next, if you have virtual environments that you want to use, you need to make sure that they have rospy available.
+If you create a new environment, make sure to include  `--system-site-packages` in your creation command.
 You can check by activating your environment and calling the import

 .. code-block:: console